FabricMC/fabric-docs/versions/1.21.1/develop/rendering/hud.md

 To register to this event, you can simply call `HudRenderCallback.EVENT.register` and pass in a lambda that takes a `GuiGraphics` and a `float` (deltaTick) as parameters.

-The draw context can be used to access the various rendering utilities provided by the game, and access the raw matrix stack.

-You should check out the [Draw Context](./draw-context) page to learn more about the draw context.
+The GUI graphics can be used to access the various rendering utilities provided by the game, and access the raw matrix stack.
+You should check out the [Drawing to the GUI](./gui-graphics) page to learn more about them.

 ### DeltaTick {#deltatick}